Jake Bobo: Personal life

 Bobo is the son of Mike and Casey Bobo, who both graduated from Dartmouth College.
 Mike played college football at Dartmouth as a wide receiver, where he helped the Big Green to an Ivy League championship, but is not the same Mike Bobo who is currently the offensive coordinator for the Georgia Bulldogs.
 Bobo's grandfather, Keith Bobo, played quarterback at SMU and was a 12th round selection of the Dallas Cowboys in the 1974 NFL draft.

-Bobo is a Christian, he occasionally references his faith on social media.
+On June 27, 2026, Bobo married his college sweetheart Mackenzie Cole at the Duke University Chapel in Durham, North Carolina.